-ICE subpoenas law journal editor who published copy of leaked ICE memo
+ICE subpoena for law journal editor who published copy of leaked memo dropped

 The Department of Homeland Security subpoenaed the editor of an immigration law journal in an attempt to identify the source of a leaked internal memo from Immigration and Customs Enforcement.

 Daniel Kowalski is Colorado-based immigration attorney and the editor of “Bender’s Immigration Bulletin,” an immigration law journal published on LexisNexis.
 In July 2018, Kowalski published a leaked copy of an internal ICE memo about changes to the government's approach toward asylum claims.

 On Oct.
 16, 2018, Kowalski received a subpoena from the Department of Homeland Security ordering him to produce:

 all information related to the Immigration and Customs Enforcement (ICE) memorandum with the subject title of “Litigating Domestic Violence-Based Persecution Claims Following Matter of a A-B-“ dated July 11, 2018; including, but not limited to: (1) date of receipt, (2) method of receipt, (3) source of document, and (4) contact information for the source of the document.

 DHS summons to Daniel Kowalski

 The subpoena also includes a gag provision, which states: “You are requested not to disclose the existence of this summons for an indefinite period of time.
 Any such disclosure will impede this investigation and thereby interfere with the enforcement of federal law.

 The subpoena orders Kowalski to produce the requested material by Oct.
 30, 2018, to a special agent in ICE’s Office of Professional Responsibility, suggesting that there is an active internal investigation into the source of the leaked memo.

 Kowalski told Freedom of the Press Foundation that he intends to ignore the subpoena, which he believes was not properly served on him.